TNET-SNU/mmTLS/README.md

 cd /usr/share/nginx/html
 sudo ./genhtml.sh 100 # number of embedding resources
 ```
 It will change the same index page to include more resources.
-(Since chromium is based on GUI, clicking and re-typing other resource on chromium is a more cumbersome task than directly modifying the same index page on the server.)
+(Since chromium is based on GUI, clicking and re-typing other resources on chromium is a more cumbersome task than directly modifying the same index page on the server.)

 # Figure 16 - mmTLS